 At this step, the team will be expected to brainstorm and identify areas and processes that are:

-Give participants 5 minutes to develop their ideas and capture these as multiple notes.
+Give participants a 5 minute time period to develop their ideas and capture these as multiple notes.

-While brainstorming, participants should keep their ideas private. 🤫 This helps prevent groupthink and ensures that team members aren’t swayed by seeing the opinions of others.
-(Psst, we know a digital tool that makes this step easy.)
+During the brainstorming session, the entire team should keep their ideas private. 🤫 This helps prevent groupthink and ensures that team members aren't swayed by seeing the opinions of others.
+(Psst, we know an online tool that makes this step easy...)

 Many notes will likely contain similar (or even identical) ideas.
 It's always great to see when your team has some points of alignment!
 To get the next step started, the facilitator announces the timebox (5 minutes) and encourages the participants to group notes into logical themes.
 This part of the exercise is intended to highlight popular opinions as well as differing opinions that are in need of a discussion.